Computer and Video Games

-Computer and Video Games (also known as CVG, Computer & Video Games, C&VG, Computer + Video Games, or C+VG) was a UK-based video game magazine, published in its original form between 1981 and 2004.
+Computer and Video Games (also known as CVG, Computer & Video Games, C&VG, Computer + Video Games, or C+VG) is a British-based video game magazine, published in its original form between 1981 and 2004.
 Its offshoot website was launched in 1999 and closed in February 2015.
 CVG was the longest-running video game media brand in the world.
+Several CVG writers led the creation of Video Games Chronicle in 2019.

 History

-Computer and Video Games was established in 1981, being the first British games magazine.
+Computer and Video Games was established in 1981, being the first British video games magazine.
 Initially published monthly between November 1981 and October 2004 and solely web-based from 2004 onwards, the magazine was one of the first publications to capitalise on the growing home computing market, although it also covered arcade games.
 At the time of launch it was the world's first dedicated video games magazine.
 The first issue featured articles on Space Invaders, Chess, Othello and advice on how to learn programming.

+Reviews featured a numerical score, with the highest rated games receiving the "C+VG Hit" award.
+This logo came to be seen as a selling point for games, big and small.

-The magazine had a typical ABC of 106,000.
+The magazine had a ABC of 106,000 for the second half of 1986.

 Website

-Launched in August 1999, CVG was one of the UK and Europe's leading gaming web sites.
-Primarily known for its news service, CVG also features a mix of current and next-generation multi-format gaming reviews, previews, features and interviews, as well as a new emphasis on video and multimedia content.

-CVG was originally owned by EMAP, before being bought by Dennis Publishing.
-In 2004 CVG was acquired by Future Publishing who remain its current owners.
-In 2006, the site underwent a major re-design and relaunch to bring it up to scratch for the so-called next generation of Xbox 360, PlayStation 3 and Wii gaming.

-In 2007, CVG became the hub of a new CVG Network, hosting magazine sites for all of Future Publishing's unofficial gaming magazines including PC Gamer, PC Zone, Xbox World 360, PlayStation World, PSM3 and NGamer as well as long standing cheats site, CheatStation.

-The CVG Network expanded further in May 2007 to include sites like Xbox 360 Magazine, Edge and Next Generation.biz.

-CVG also has a very popular forum with many users and topics.
-CVG has also had a cult following with an award thread they used to run known as the yakkies.

-In May 2007, CVG submitted to electronic audit by the Audit Bureau of Circulation and registered 1.56 million monthly unique users and 11.4 million page impressions.

-Future has since incorporated the forums of many of its other games related publications to ComputerAndVideoGames.com in addition to devoting sections to those that did not previously have a formal website, such as PC Gamer.

 In early 2014, CVG, amongst other Future-operated websites, was earmarked for closure by management, but instead received staff cuts in July.

 Future announced the closure of the website in December 2014.
 The website closed on 26 February 2015, with all pages redirecting to Gamesradar+, another Future publication.